desihub/desimodel/doc/update_inputs.rst

 Throughput
 ----------

-This updates the throughput model from DESI-0347 and DESI-0344.
+This updates the throughput model from DESI-0347 and DESI-0344 and also copies the top-level ``desi.yaml`` from DESI-0347:

 ::